pdf-raku/PDF-API6/README.md

 # DESCRIPTION

-A Perl 6 PDF tool-chain; reminiscent of Perl 5's PDF::API2.
+A Perl 6 PDF module; reminiscent of Perl 5's PDF::API2.

 This module is a work in progress in replicating, or mapping the functionality of Perl 5's PDF::API2 toolchain.